 When it was released towards the end of 2020, the Simba Hybrid Pro was tagged as the brand's "most advanced mattress ever".
-Its seven-layer construction adds three key upgrades to what the regular Simba Hybrid mattress offers, which are designed around giving you an extra boost of comfort on top, and for better airflow within.
-Slightly awkwardly, Simba went and released an even more advanced model fairly shortly afterwards – the 10-layer Simba Hybrid Luxe mattress.
-But we're focusing on the Hybrid Pro here, which for its balance of exceptional features not-extortionate price has just won the T3 Award 2021 for Best Mattress.
+Slightly awkwardly, Simba went and released an even more advanced model fairly shortly afterwards.
+But we're focusing on the Hybrid Pro here, which for its balance of exceptional features to not-extortionate price has picked up the T3 Award for best mattress in both 2021 and 2022.

 Although it's not the priciest in the range, there's no question that the Hybrid Pro is still an investment.
-Rest assured that you get what you pay for (and still in a compact box), and you should also be reassured that unless you're really unlucky, you should never have to pay full price: there are significant Simba mattress discount codes and deals all year round – in fact, they're some of the best cheap mattress deals around.
+Although do bear in mind that you should never have to pay full price: there are Simba mattress discount codes and deals of around 40% off throughout the year – in fact, they're some of the best cheap mattress deals around.

 - Simba Hybrid Pro vs Eve Premium Hybrid: Two top-end hybrids go head to head